aadilmallick/my-notes-docusaurus/docs/devops/11-teamcity-and-octopus.md

 ![](https://i.imgur.com/tIhlWLk.jpeg)

+> [!NOTE]
+> It is possible for the server and an agent to coexist on the same computer, but for production purposes, we recommend installing them on different machines for a number of reasons, the server performance being the most important.

 #### Teamcity server

 The TeamCity server is a central management component that is usually installed on a single dedicated machine that manages all pipelines.